agoransson/k3_essemmesslib/README.txt

 The system is built on a simple PHP service which interacts with a MySQL database, the database contains a set of messages written by any of the registered users.
-Each message contains a message body, a message tag and the authors name.
+Each message contains a message body, a message tag and the author information (name, email, avatar).

 Your Android app can easily interact with this system by instantiating a server object, this object will allow your application to communicate TO the server.
 To react to the response of the server, your